Helpline

 For example:

-Please note: The same premises cannot be covered by a Temporary Event Notice on more than 12 occasions in a calendar year.
+Please note: The same premises cannot be covered by a Temporary Event Notice on more than 15 occasions in a calendar year and the total length of all events can not be more than 21 days.
+If you wish to operate consecutive events, there must be a 24 hour gap between them.

 How do I operate both permissions at the same time?